ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.

 * C receives a number of 4.01 (Unauthorized) responses to OSCORE-protected requests sent to RS and protected using the same OSCORE Security Context.
 The exact number of such received responses needs to be specified by the application.
+This may for example happen due to lack of storage in RS which then sends the "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}).

-* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC session whose PRK\_out was used to establish the OSCORE Security Context.
+* The authentication credential of C (of RS) becomes invalid, e.g., due to expiration or revocation, and it was used as CRED\_I (CRED\_R) in the EDHOC session to establish the OSCORE Security Context.

 RS MUST discard the current OSCORE Security Context shared with C when any of the following occurs:

-* The OSCORE Sender Sequence Number space of RS gets exhausted.
+* The OSCORE Sender Sequence Number space of RS is exhausted.

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.